-Child abuse is devastating for the child and can also result in distress and anxiety for staff who become involved.
-We recognise that children who are at risk, suffer abuse or witness violence may be deeply affected by this.
+Child abuse is devastating for the child/ren and can also result in distress and anxiety for staff who become involved.
+We recognise that children who are at risk, suffer abuse/harm or witness violence may be deeply affected by this.
 This school may be the only stable, secure and predictable element in the lives of children at risk.
-Nevertheless, when at school their behaviour may be challenging and defiant or they may be withdrawn.
-The school will endeavour to support the pupil through:
+When at school their behaviour may be challenging and defiant or they may become withdrawn.
+Nevertheless the school will endeavour to support the pupil through: